End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Introduction

-Unfortunately, LPD does not scale to a three-dimensional modality such as CBCT due to memory limitations.
+Unfortunately, LPD does not scale easily to a three-dimensional modality such as CBCT due to memory limitations.
 Indeed, for a $256 \times 256 \times 256$ float tensor a single convolution layer with $96$ features would already require 12 GB memory to perform a backpropagation.
-This makes it impossible to train LPD on clinically relevant resolutions.
-Increasing complexity of the primal/dual blocks beyond the simple residual Convolutional Neural Networks would increase memory requirements even further. $\partial $U-Net, which is an alternative, simpler scheme that does not operate in the projection space, was proposed in \citep{hauptmann2020}, where memory footprint was reduced using a multiscale approach, and reconstructions obtained by primal blocks at different scales are merged together by a U-Net.
-However, this method still does not allow to train using clinically relevant resolutions, and the expressive power of this scheme is reduced due to the absence of dual blocks and the conservative filter counts that were necessary to reduce memory footprint.
-As for the unrolled primal-dual schemes like LPD, they have not yet been shown to work in 3D for clinically relevant resolution and projection count, and it is the goal of this work to introduce such a scheme.
+In each primal and each dual block there are 2 convolution layers with 96 filters each and one convolution layer with 5 filters.
+Thus, for LPD of length 8 with 720 projections, a $256 \times 256$ detector panel and $256 \times 256 \times 256$ volume, over 700 GB memory in total would be required\footnote{This estimate is obtained by observing that $(12 \textrm{ GB} \times 2 + 33 \textrm{ GB} \times 2 + 0.05 \textrm{ GB}) \times 8 = 720 \textrm{ GB}$.}.
+This makes it hard to train LPD on clinically relevant resolutions.
+Increasing complexity of the primal/dual blocks beyond the simple residual Convolutional Neural Networks would increase memory requirements even further. $\partial $U-Net, which is an alternative, simpler scheme that does not operate in the projection space, was proposed\cite{hauptmann2020}.
+Memory footprint of $\partial $U-Net was reduced using a multiscale approach, and reconstructions obtained by primal blocks at different scales are merged together by a U-Net.
+However, this method still does not allow to train using clinically relevant resolutions, and the expressive power of this scheme is reduced due to the absence of dual blocks and the conservative filter counts that were necessary to reduce memory footprint. iLPD, or invertible learned primal-dual method, has been considered\cite{rudzusika2021}, where it was shown that it substantially reduces memory requirements and allows to use longer learned iterative schemes. iLPD has been combined\cite{bajic2022} with splitting the scanning geometry in 3D helical CT setting.
+More precisely, projection data is split into chunks along the `time axis' and for each such chunk of the projection data the corresponding chunk of the scanned volume is taken, then the resulting pair can be used to train the neural network.
+However, these approaches do not scale well in a situation when explicit geometry splitting is impossible as is the case for CBCT with circular trajectory, where any single projection image can in principle contain information from the whole volume.
+In this situation, each invidual primal-dual block must process the whole volume or the whole stack of projection images at once, making it impossible to use complex architectures or sufficient filter counts inside these blocks due to the GPU memory limitations.